megasyntax/BashFTP/README.md

 # BashFTP
-The script monitors for changes, then uploads the file through FTP, then logs it and after removes itself.
+LINUX/MACOS capable, the script monitors for changes, then uploads the file through FTP, then logs it and after removes itself.
 Able to keep running, the logging feature will delete any of the same filename, commits welcome.
 https://github.com/megasyntax/BashFTP/blob/main/Bash_FTP.sh
 ![Screenshot 2024-03-06 at 23 46 39](https://github.com/megasyntax/BashFTP/assets/102532457/900a41e1-7059-4549-b73c-daed893ef9e1)